Görlitz: Modern period

+Interbellum and World War II

 Shortly after the Nazi Party's rise to power, in March 1933, the SA established the Leschwitz concentration camp in Leschwitz (present-day district of Weinhübel).
-Political prisoners were held and tortured in the camp, before it was dissolved in August 1933, and the prisoners were deported to other concentration camps.
+Political prisoners were held and tortured in the camp before it was dissolved in August 1933 and the prisoners were deported to other concentration camps.
 In 1936, during a nationwide Nazi campaign of changing of placenames, two present-day districts of Görlitz were renamed to erase traces of Slavic origin—Leschwitz to Weinhübel and Nikrisch to Hagenwerder.
-During Kristallnacht in November 1938, an arson attack was carried out on the city's synagogue.
-However, the building survived the attack without major damage, because firefighters resisted the order not to extinguish the fire.
-It is the only one synagogue in the present state of Saxony that survived Nazi rule.
-In the interwar period, most of the Jews left the city, and their number dropped from 567 in 1925 to 134 in 1939.
+On Kristallnacht in November 1938 an arson attack was carried out on the city's synagogue.
+However the building survived the attack without major damage because firefighters resisted the order not to extinguish the fire.
+It is the only synagogue in the present state of Saxony that survived Nazi rule.
+In the interwar period most of the Jews had left the city and their number dropped from 567 in 1925 to 134 in 1939.
 Many remaining Jews were then killed in the Holocaust during World War II.

 During World War II, a Nazi prison was operated in the town, with four forced labour subcamps within the town limits and three in nearby villages.
 The Nazis also established and operated two subcamps of the Gross-Rosen concentration camp, located in present-day districts of Biesnitz and Kunnerwitz, in which over 1,500 Jewish men and women were used as forced labour, and 470 of whom died.
 Numerous subcamps of the Stalag VIII-A prisoner-of-war camp were located in the town, in which over 10,000 POWs worked as forced labour in 1942, and one of the largest subcamps was located in nearby Weinhübel (district of Görlitz since 1949).
 After the Soviet offensive of 1944 and the partial evacuation of the German court staff from the General Government in German-occupied Poland, a special court of the General Government was established at the local courthouse.
 Several Polish citizens were detained in Görlitz and sentenced to prison or death at this court for rescuing Jews from the Holocaust.

-Near the end of World War II, German troops destroyed all bridges crossing the Lusatian Neisse.
+Near the end of World War II German troops destroyed all bridges crossing the Lusatian Neisse.
 The redrawing of boundaries in 1945—in particular the location of the East German-Polish border to the present Oder-Neisse line—divided the town.
 The right bank became part of Poland and was initially renamed Zgorzelice, and then Zgorzelec in 1948, with both names being historically used in the Polish language, while the main portion on the left bank became part of East Germany, now within the state of Saxony.

-On 12 June 1945, the city issued a set of four of its own postage stamps.
+On 12 June 1945 the city issued a set of four of its own postage stamps.